 Display: Display is a new cotton harvest aid that is a combination of the herbicides carfentrazone (Aim) and fluthiacet-methyl (Cadet).
 Similar to other herbicidal defoliants, Display has excellent activity on juvenile leaves including re-growth.
 However, Display will not inhibit re-growth.
 Under warm conditions, less-than-desirable defoliation and excessive desiccation may be observed.
 In situations in which two applications are necessary, Display has performed very well when included in the second application.
-Display has shown excellent activity in desiccating morningglories.
-In situations with thick vines, Display alone or in combination with other defoliants will desiccate morningglories very well.
-Addition of 1 percent v/v crop oil concentrate or 0.25 percent v/v NIS is needed.
+Display alone or in combination with other defoliants will desiccate morningglories very well.
+The addition of 1 percent v/v crop oil concentrate or 0.25 percent v/v NIS is needed.